MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/gateway-allocation.md

 For example, if you allocate 2 Gbps of IPsec throughput to a customer:

-Remaining available capacity on the gateway = Total capacity of the gateway – Used capacity, where used capacity = IPsec throughput ratio*IPsec throughput allocated
+Remaining available capacity on the gateway = Total capacity of the gateway – IPsec throughput ratio*IPsec throughput allocated (used capacity)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;25–5*2 = 15 Gbps